ethereum/remix-project/README.md

 :point_right: Supported browsers: Firefox v100.0.1 & Chrome v101.0.4951.64.
 No support for Remix's use on tablets or smartphones or telephones.

+**Embedding Remix IDE**: When embedding Remix IDE in other applications, you can disable autofocus behavior by using the URL parameter `?disable-autofocus=true`.
+See [disable-autofocus.md](./disable-autofocus.md) for details.

 **Remix Desktop IDE**, see releases: [https://github.com/ethereum/remix-desktop/releases](https://github.com/ethereum/remix-desktop/releases)

 ![Remix screenshot](https://github.com/ethereum/remix-project/raw/master/apps/remix-ide/remix-screenshot-400h.png)